spiffe/spiffe-helper/examples/postgresql/README.md

 ### Considerations
 The following assumptions are made:
++ Postgres 12 is used in this guide but each step should be easily applicable to other versions as well.
+Check the considerations for other versions in [helper.conf](./helper.conf).

 + At least one SPIRE server and one agent are deployed with trust domain `example.org`.

-+ Postgres 12 is used in this guide but each step should be easily applicable to other versions as well.

 ### 1. Install PosgreSQL
 Install [PosgreSQL](https://www.postgresql.org/docs/12/tutorial-install.html) and make sure the service is up running.